Moebits/Image-Compressor/readme.md

 Download the installer from the [releases](https://github.com/Tenpi/Image-Compressor/releases) tab.

 ### Image to PDF
-This requires poppler (pdfimages).
+This requires installing poppler (pdfimages).
 On MacOS, install with the following:
 ```
 brew install poppler
 ```